-All about sherry: a five minute guide
+All about sherry: a five minute introduction

 There are plenty of detailed articles on this website, but perhaps you’re in a hurry and you’d like to get the basics quickly.
 This sherry primer gets you started and shouldn’t take more than five minutes to read.
 Several links invite you to investigate specific topics in depth.

 Sherry is a fortified wine, a white wine to which extra alcohol (distilled grape juice) is added.
 It can only be produced in a small region in Andalusia, in South West Spain.
 The sherry triangle is formed by three key cities: Jerez de la Frontera (hence the name Jerez > Sherris > Sherry), Sanlúcar de Barrameda and El Puerto de Santa María.

 Typical for this region is Albariza, pure white soils with a high level of chalk / limestone.
 Three grapes can be used for the production of sherry: Palomino, Moscatel and Pedro Ximénez.
 Palomino is a high yielding variety which produces wines of low acidity and modest fruitiness – instead it is good at expressing the coastal minerality of the soil.
 Moscatel and Pedro Ximénez are used to produce sweet sherries with the same name.